-The menu below from the Detroit-Leland Hotel features an aerial photograph of the city.
-There are no ominous overtones reflected on this menu dated May 23, 1940, even though World War II had already started in Europe.
-Continuing its march of conquest that began with the invasion of Poland the previous year, Nazi Germany was then in the process of crushing the Netherlands and France.
-In response, the United States was encouraging the car companies to retool and manufacture the military equipment for its European allies.
+This menu from the Detroit-Leland Hotel features an aerial photograph on the cover.
+Dated May 23, 1940, it does not reflect World War II which had already started in Europe.
+Continuing its march of conquest that began with the invasion of Poland the previous year, Nazi Germany was on this day still crushing the Netherlands and France.
+In response, the United States encouraged the car companies to retool and manufacture military equipment for its European allies.
 America entered the war directly in December 1941, following Japan’s surprise attack on Pearl Harbor.

 Affectionately called the “Chopper,” the London Chop House was also known for its steaks, chops, and fine wines.
 It also served alcoholic concoctions like the Zombi, touted on the menu below as the “world’s most potent potion.”
 A better bet was to order something from their excellent wine list, such as the 1928 Chateau Margaux, a first growth Bordeaux from one of the legendary vintages of the twentieth century.
 Although the Margaux is a relative bargain at $4.50, it was still pricey by the standards of the day.
 In 1940, the average cost of a new car was $850, representing about eight months wages for a factory worker, or seven months of a teacher’s salary.

 The modest menu below comes from the wood-paneled executive dining room at Chrysler’s plant on Jefferson Avenue.
 Located only a few miles east from downtown, this plant was situated in an area where the city’s first factories were established along the Detroit River.
 Illustrated with photographs of the laboratories and the company's new car models, this menu is dated June 17, 1940.
 In Europe, German tanks were racing toward Paris; France capitulated six days later.